 1988 – 1998

-The purple-yellow crown did not last long – a year later, it was made black and white.
-The changes also affected the shield: the developers chose a lighter shade of gray and added a wide white line along the entire outline.
-Also, they expanded the shield in the middle, giving it a cruciform shape so that the word “KINGS” does not hang in space.
+The purple-yellow crown didn’t last long; just a year later, it was made black-and-white.
+Changes also affected the shield: developers chose a lighter shade of gray and added a wide white line along the entire contour.
+In addition, they expanded the shield in the middle, giving it a cross-like shape so that the word “KINGS” didn’t hang in space.

 1998 – 2002